-Explore the State Library of NSW - Australia's oldest library - during Culture Up Late with extended evening opening hours from 5pm-8pm every Wednesday and Thursday evening from 6 January until 1 April.
+Explore the State Library of NSW - Australia's oldest library - during Culture Up Late with extended evening opening hours every Wednesday and Thursday evening until 30 June.

 With its iconic Mitchell Library Reading Room, beautiful heritage spaces and world-class galleries, you’ll be surprised by what you discover there!

-Head upstairs to check out - from 16 January – the popular Photos1414 exhibition featuring the best published and unpublished images by Sydney Morning Herald photographers.
+Head upstairs to check out to the popular Photos1440 exhibition featuring the best published and unpublished images by Sydney Morning Herald photographers.
 This year the exhibition looks back over its 10-year history to see what made the news then and now.
 Free, on show until 25 April.

 The new exhibition Coming out in the 70s looks at the hard-fought activism, personal sacrifices and community movements that paved the way for gay pride as we know it today.
 Free, until 16 May.